awslabs/LISA/lib/docs/config/projects.md

 ### Switching Between Views

-When Projects is enabled, a toggle appears in the chat sidebar with two options:
+When the Projects feature is activated, a toggle appears in the chat sidebar with two options:
 - **History** — The default chronological view of all sessions
-- **Projects** — A folder-based view showing projects and their assigned sessions
+- **Projects** — A folder-based view showing Projects and their assigned sessions

 The selected view persists across browser sessions.

-### Creating Projects
+### Creating Project folders

 1. Switch to the **Projects** view
 2. Click the **New** dropdown button